Universal-Basic-Compute/serenissima/docs/architecture/building-system.md

 The system supports multiple variants of each building model:

 1. **Variant Discovery**: The API endpoint `/api/building-variants/[name]` discovers available variants
-2. **Variant Selection**: Users can select different variants in the BuildingMenu
+2. **Variant Selection**: Citizens can select different variants in the BuildingMenu
 3. **Variant Rendering**: BuildingModelViewer loads and displays the selected variant

 ## API Endpoints